 - Is this a long-term strength?

-- Identify opportunities: After evaluating your top strengths, identify possible opportunities.
+After evaluating your top strengths, identify possible opportunities using the same handout.
 Based on our previous example of the kitchen, you have many opportunities – rent the kitchen to others, start a catering business or provide additional meals.

-- Assess your opportunities: After you identify your opportunities, vote on the top five to six opportunities (they could all come from one strength or not) and then walk through each question in our handout to assess their promise based on ease of implementation, fit and profit.
-We have created another handout to assist you.
+After you identify your opportunities, vote on the top five to eight opportunities (they could all come from one strength or not) and then walk through each question in our handout to assess their promise based on ease of implementation, mission/fit and profit.
+We have shared another handout to assist you.
 Key questions include:

 - How easy will it be for my organization to implement this opportunity?